linode/linode-blockstorage-csi-driver/README.md

 ### 1. Create a secret with your Linode API Access Token:

-Replace the placeholder string starting with `a05...` with your own secret and save it as `secret.yml`:
+Replace the placeholder string starting with `deadbeef..` with your own secret and save it as `secret.yml`:

 ```yaml